MiroslavPakanec/MNIST-generator-with-GMMs/README.md

 3. From project root run `run_linux.sh` or `run_windows.bat` depending on your OS

 - Verify api is running at http://localhost:4000
+- Initialize model by calling the /initialize endpoint
 - Verify client is running at http://localhost:4001

 ### Troubleshoot